 Dogs on regular 4 to 8 week grooming schedules cost less per visit because their coats stay manageable.
 Skipping appointments leads to matting, which means extra time, extra effort, and extra charges at your next visit.

-How to Find a Great Dog Groomer
+How Do I Find a Great Dog Groomer?

 A good dog groomer is worth their weight in treats.
 Here's how to find one near you: